rene00/penny/README.md

 A list of hard dependencies that are needed when building Penny:
  * python 3.9:
    * Current build system expects python 3.9.
 Some of the python packages used by penny are failing to build with the latest version of python (3.11 at time of writing).
-If debian bookworm is being used, the use of python3.9 is enforced when running `task build`.

 ## Get Started